 Within a military setting, a SUD can impact a service members’ readiness and resilience and may have negative effects on family, friends, and the military community.

 Tetrahydrocannabinol (THC), the main psychoactive ingredient in marijuana, continues to be the predominant illicit drug detected through urinalysis among the Army National Guard population accounting for 90% of all illicit-drug positive results.
-Even though some states have legalized THC, this drug is still not authorized for service members to use or for anyone to have on federal property.
+Even though some states have legalized THC, this drug is still not authorized for Service members to use or for anyone to have on federal property.

 - Drinking buddies and heavy-drinkers in an individual’s social circle are risk factors for Reserve/National Guard Soldiers’ problems with alcohol use.